Farm-to-Tequila: A Visit to Casa Herradura

 After five to ten years of growth, an average piña (agave heart) weighs about 75 pounds, which would produce about six liters of Tequila.
 We saw the piñas transported to large ovens where the plants are slowly baked, and even got to chew on the sweet, fibrous result.
 The liquid produced during cooking is combined with the juices extracted from shredding, pressing and spraying the cooked agave with water to produce the sweet mosto fresco, which is then fermented by naturally-occurring yeast.
 After a few days of sugar turning into alcohol, the juice, now known as mosto muerto, is distilled twice and barreled.
 Forget farm-to-table, It was quite enjoyable to see the whole farm-to-Tequila process, especially as we got numerous taste samples along the way.

 Journalists were invited to the plant to try Herradura’s Second Limited Edition in its Coleccion de la Casa product line, Reserva 2013, Cognac Cask Finish Reposado.
 We enjoyed the release, which rests in medium-char American oak barrels for 11 months before being transferred to French oak casks that previously held Cognac for the final three months of aging.
 Reserva 2013, with its complex flavor profile, is available in the U.S. now.
 But we also had the privilege of trying some 110-proof Tequila directly from the pot still.
 Despite its strength, we found it to be delightful on the palate, with lots of pepper and lemon zest notes, a long finish and no alcoholic burn.
 It’s slated to be sold in Mexico soon.
 I’m hoping this, too, makes it north of the border.

-In the future, when I enjoy Herradura Tequila, I’ll wonder, did this come from the agave plant that I cleaned?
+In the future, when we enjoy Herradura Tequila, we’ll wonder, did this come from the actual agave plant that we cleaned?

 Article printed from GAYOT's Blog: http://www.gayot.com/blog